Nguyen Viet Dung

 The UN Working Group on Arbitrary Detention deemed his 2015 detention as arbitrary.

-Former political prisoner Nguyen Viet Dung, 31, was re-arrested in Nghe An province, during a lunch meeting, on September 27, 2017.
-He was kidnapped and later charged by authorities under Article 88; he now faces four months of pre-trial detention and up to 20 years in prison.
+Nguyen Viet Dung, 31, was re-arrested in Nghe An province, during a lunch meeting, on September 27, 2017.
+He was kidnapped and later charged by authorities under Article 88 of the 1999 Criminal Code.

 The Case of Nguyen Viet Dung (Vietnam), Global Freedom of Expression, Columbia University